 - ENROLLED next to your unit(s)

-- Submission successful and a transaction number beginning with U
+- Submission successful and a transaction number beginning with U (no need to email Student Admin to confirm enrolment)

 Watch the video below for a step by step guide to the process: